Frequently Asked Questions

 PHAs moisturize and help to reduce irritation and redness from retinoids and provide benefits to skin that are often complementary and additive to retinoid effects.

 There are no known safety concerns with using cosmetic products during pregnancy.
-However NeoStrata Company, Inc. recommends that all pregnant and lactating women, or those currently planning to become pregnant, seek the advice of their physician before using any skin care products.
-In addition, NeoStrata recommends discontinuing use of products with retinyl acetate (pro-vitamin A) and retinol, and OTC drugs (acne, skin lightening, psoriasis treatment) during pregnancy and lactation unless advised by a physician.
+However Exuviance recommends that all pregnant and lactating women, or those currently planning to become pregnant, seek the advice of their physician before using any skin care products.
+In addition, Exuviance recommends discontinuing use of products with retinyl acetate (pro-vitamin A) and retinol, and OTC drugs (acne, skin lightening, psoriasis treatment) during pregnancy and lactation unless advised by a physician.

 Explain CoverBlend application techniques and various uses.

-CoverBlend is an opaque concealing medical makeup designed to cover areas on skin with deep pigmentation or coloration, for example, Port-Wine stains, vitiligo, birthmarks, post-laser redness, etc. The products are applied to clean skin using a layering technique to provide the desired degree of opacity.
-There is also an optional finishing powder to reduce skin reflectance.
+CoverBlend Concealing Treatment Makeup is an opaque concealing medical makeup designed to cover areas on skin with deep pigmentation or coloration, for example, Port-Wine stains, vitiligo, birthmarks, post-laser redness, etc. The product is applied to clean skin using a layering technique to provide the desired degree of opacity.
 For product information visit CoverBlend.

 Can hyperpigmentation and brown spots be treated topically?

 A visit to a dermatologist can determine whether the hyperpigmentation (brown spots) is located in the surface of the skin or in the deep layers.
-Surface (epidermal) hyperpigmentation can be treated successfully with skin lightening products found in our Lightening/Brightening category.
+Surface (epidermal) hyperpigmentation can be treated successfully with skin lightening products found in our Dark Spots/Discolorations category.
 Deep (dermal) hyperpigmentation often does not respond well to topical treatments and may require special care - see your dermatologist.
-It is also advisable to use a concealer with PHA to cover the pigmentation.
+It is also advisable to use concealing makeup with PHAs to cover the pigmentation.